xRET2pwn/xret2pwn.github.io/_posts/2021-07-7-Windows_Defender_Bypass.md

   DWORD dwProcessId
 );
 ```
-I am going to use **OpenProcess** to open a process by giving it the PID of that process. because the main idea of process injection is a create a new allocation space for the shellcode in a local process so before creating a new allocation into the memory you need to open this process first make sense right?
+I am going to use **OpenProcess** to open a process by giving it the PID of that process. because the main idea of process injection is a create a new allocation space for the shellcode in a local process then write the shellcode in that allocation and execute it so before creating a new allocation into the memory you need to open this process first make sense right?

+NOTE:
 You need to close the opened handle through **CloseHandle()**

 ## VirtualAllocEx